-Appendicitis means inflammation (-itis) of the appendix.
-It occurs when the appendix becomes blocked and infected, causing pain and acute illness.
-There is gradual swelling as the appendix fills with pus.
-The appendix is a hollow structure and therefore, it can burst if left untreated.
-This perforation can rapidly lead to peritonitis (infected abdomen lining) and systemic sepsis, which is a life-threatening condition.
+Appendicitis: Appendicitis is the inflammation (-itis) of the appendix.
+The appendix is often inflamed when it becomes blocked and infected.
+There is gradual swelling as the appendix is filled with pus causing abdominal pain, vomiting, and acute illness.
+Since the appendix is a hollow structure, it can burst if left untreated.
+This perforation can rapidly lead to peritonitis and systemic sepsis, which are life-threatening.

-Microscopy of a stained appendix slide reveals a very high density of ‘GALT’ (gut-associated lymphoid tissue), a type of MALT (mucosa-associated lymphoid tissue).
-The GALT rich appendix harbours many immune cells (T-cells, B-cells, etc.), which protect the body from pathogens and are responsible for antigen detection.
-The crypts of Leiberkuhn contain many goblet cells which are responsible for the production of mucus.
+Microscopy of a stained appendix slide reveals a very high density of GALT.
+The GALT-rich appendix harbors many immune cells (T cells, B cells, etc.) that protect the body from pathogens and are responsible for antigen detection.
+The crypts of Lieberkühn contain many goblet cells that are responsible for the production of mucus.

-It is widely assumed that the majority of cases arise due to a primary obstruction (50 – 80 %).
-Usually the appendicular wall muscles pushes material back into the large intestines; if this fails, bacteria may thrive and cause an infection.
-(The appendix can also become inflamed and sterile when no bacteria are present).
+The majority of cases of appendicitis (50–80%) arise due to a primary obstruction.
+Usually, the muscles of the appendix wall push material back into the large intestines.
+If this fails, bacteria may thrive and cause an infection.
+(The appendix can also become inflamed and sterile when no bacteria are present.)

 Obstructive agents include: